moctarjallo/dulayni/README.md

 ## Requirements

 * dulayni server running on the specified API URL
-* Phone number for authentication
+* Phone number for WhatsApp authentication OR Dulayni API key
 * Python 3.12+
+* Docker (for FRPC tunneling)

 ---